joaoregis/joaoregis/README.md

 ## I'm a Software Engineer & Developer!

--   🔭 I’m currently working on Automatos - it's an IT Management software provider - [Automatos][automwebsite].
+-   🔭 I’m currently working on [Astrolink Team][astrolink] - Largest astrology website in Latin America.
--   🌱 I’m currently learning everything 🤣
+-   🌱 I’m currently learning GoLang, RabbitMQ and improving my skills with Redis and Docker based microservices.
 -   👯 I’m looking to collaborate with other content creators
 -   🥅 2021 Goals: Contribute more to Open Source projects & expand my area of knowlegment